 Don't feel discouraged if this post speaks to you!
 There are steps you can take.
 I'll post more over the next few weeks with the details about testing and alternative treatments for EBV.
 Hang in there!

 If you’ve been feeling really off, tired or sluggish, or have uncontrollable thyroid issues, consider working with a naturopath for an EBV test.
 Again, more on this in the next post.

 1. Buy (or borrow) a copy and read The Medical Medium.

 2. Leave a comment below and let us know if you've experienced similar issues, and/or if you suspect EBV is causing issues for you, too (or if you've already tested and gotten an answer!).

 3. Stay on my email list for future updates, real food recipes, and healthy living inspiration.
-I share weekly-ish recipes, tips and notes with my VIP email community.
-You can subscribe to my newsletter here to get your free recipe ebook and special updates.
+I share weekly-ish recipes, tips, and notes with my VIP email community.
+You can subscribe to my newsletter below this post to get your free recipe ebook and special updates.

 4. Be gentle with yourself. 🙂 And read the next posts in this series with tons more information.